You fools who ask what god isshould ask what life is instead.– Ko Un, Asking the Way

 Most people see Bagan in a day or two while on tours through Myanmar.
 Due to my careless monetary planning (and bank foul-ups), I got five days in the land of pagodas, most of which was spent biking.

-Just like the e-bike I managed to break down, but only once after sunset when I got a flat tire and the front wheel locked up — it was only a ten-minute ride back to my hotel, but I couldn’t even walk the bike back with a locked wheel.
+Just like with the e-bike, I managed to break down on bicycles, but only once after sunset when I got a flat tire and the front wheel locked up — it was only a ten-minute ride back to my hotel, but I couldn’t even walk the bike back with a locked wheel.
 Fortunately, multiple locals stopped to help me out — one tried to fix the bike, another called the people I rented from, and two more offered help that I no longer needed (I couldn’t imagine people anywhere else being more friendly and helpful).